gol3tron/gol3tron.github.io/cv.md

 * Attend meetings, briefings, working groups, and events relating to the Advanced Capabilities Branch and Marine Innovation Unit mission to develop and maintain situational awareness and represent MIU’s interests

-*Team Member, MARFORCYBER Reserve Capture the Flag Team (October 2021 - present)*
+*Team Member, MARFORCYBER Reserve Capture the Flag Team (October 2021 - March 2022)*

 * Competed in monthly CTF events